TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/moko-mkgw2-lw/_index.md

 ## Requirements

 1. User account on {{% tts %}} with rights to create gateways.
 2. MOKOSMART MKGW2-LW connected to the internet via Ethernet or WiFi.
-(For Ethernet and WiFi settings, see sections 5 and 6 of the [user manual](https://www.mokosmart.com/lorawan-gateway-mkgw2-lw/))
+(For Ethernet and WiFi settings, see sections 5 and 6 of the user manual.

 ## Registration